arthur-lage/recipes/README.md

 #✉ About

-An app where you can save your favorite recipes 🥗🍛.
+An app where you can save and share your favorite recipes 🥗🍛.

 #🌆 GIFs and images